 GST-fusion protein is a protein composed of naturally occurring GST (glutathione S-transferase) tag (~220 amino acids) and the protein of interest.
 The DNA coding sequence of GST protein is fused to the one of the protein of interest.
 Hence, they will be expressed as a fusion protein.
 GST has an affinity for glutathione (GSH) rendering it an efficient technique for conventional protein purification methods such as Glutathione Affinity chromatography and immunoprecipitation, where for the latter magnetic beads coated with GST-fusion protein are used for protein purification.

-Overview of GST fusion protein in chromatography and immunoprecipitation
+Principles of GST-fusion protein in chromatography and immunoprecipitation

-For chromatography, a column is filled with GSH.
-Your protein of interest is expressed in the same plasmid as GST, creating a protein-GST fusion protein.
-Cells expressing your GST fusion protein are lysed and purified on the GSH column.
+In chromatography, a column is filled with GSH.
+The protein of interest is expressed in the same plasmid as GST, creating a protein-GST fusion protein.
+Cells expressing the GST fusion protein are lysed and purified on the GSH column.
 The protein-GST fusion binds the GSH in the column.
 The complex is then eluted by adding an excess of glutathione, which out-competes the bound glutathione and fills the GST binding site resulting in release from the column.
-This is similar to the popular “his tag.”
-You can read more about using a his-tag in this article.
+This is similar to the popular “His tag.”